starrchen/tunr_sinatra/readme.md

 - Finishing the routes

-  - Using the techniques we have covered so far, implement all of our RESTful routes for artists and create the views to be sent by them
+  - Using the techniques covered so far, you have the means implement the 7 RESTful routes discussed above for artists  and create the views for your routes to respond with (giving your user full CRUD functionality over your database!).

+### Part 3.3 (Bonus)

+- If you are comfortable, begin implementing routes for songs -- consider carefully how a user wants to access songs.
+Remember that CRUD and ISNECUD are more ideas than hard and fast rules and we structure our app in a way that makes sense to how it will be used.

+### Part 3.4 (Super bonus)

+- Add a whole new model of playlists to the app

+### Part 3.5 (You're either time-traveling or not sleeping bonus)

+- Add users and account management